shenzr/fastpr/readme.md

 | FastPRPeerNode    | It runs as an agent in our paper.
 It receives commands from the Coordinator, parses the commands to understand its role (i.e., sender or receiver), and does the jobs (e.g., read which data chunk and send it to which DataNode, or receive how many data chunks and the name of the repaired chunk) specified in the commands. |
 | FastPRHotStandby  | It also runs as an agent in our paper.
 It will dedicatedly receive data for repair. |

-- Fill in the information (including system information, and the information of erasure coding) in the metadata/config.xml (see our example in 2.2)
+- Fill in the information (including system information, and the information of erasure coding) in the metadata/config.xml (see our example in Section 2.2)